Kong/docs.konghq.com/app/_catalog/_init/my-extension/index.md

   # Use YAML piple notation for extended entries.
   # EXAMPLE long text format (do not use this entry)
   # description: |
+  #   Maintain an indentation of two (2) spaces after denoting a block with
+  #   YAML pipe notation.
+  #
-  #   Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+  #   Lorem Ipsum is simply dummy text of the printing and typesetting
+  #   industry.
+Lorem Ipsum has been the industry's standard dummy text ever

-#installation: # (Optional)
+  #   since the 1500s.

 #support_url:
   # (Optional) A specific URL of your own for this extension.